torvalds/linux/Documentation/networking/af_xdp.rst

 is a struct xdp_desc descriptor.
 The descriptor contains UMEM offset (addr) and the length of the data (len).

-If no frames have been passed to kernel via the FILL ring, no descriptors will (or can) appear on the RX ring.
+If anal frames have been passed to kernel via the FILL ring, anal descriptors will (or can) appear on the RX ring.

 The user application consumes struct xdp_desc descriptors from this